asgardphp/docs/autoloader.md

 To enable it:

-	$autoloader->global(true);
+	$autoloader->search(true);

-By combining global and nestedNamespace, the autoloader will be able to match classes like \Namespace\Class to \Anothernamespace\Class if it has to.
+By combining search and nestedNamespace, the autoloader will be able to match classes like \Namespace\Class to \Anothernamespace\Class if it has to.
 However it is recommended to use class mapping for better performances.

 <a name="namespace-mapping"></a>
 ##Namespace mapping

-//todo mapNamespace replaced with namespaceMap

 Like with composer, you can map a namespace to a specific directory:

-	$autoloader->mapNamespace('Namespace', 'myclasses/');
+	$autoloader->namespaceMap('Namespace', 'myclasses/');

 <a name="class-mapping"></a>
 ##Class mapping